toasted-marshmallow-co/DarkWarehouse.PublicDocs/docs/04-Basic-Functionality/02-Managing-the-System/Routing and Obstacles in the System.md

 3) Find a route through **without any temporary obstacles**.
 4) Find a route through **with any temporary obstacles**.

-If the system fails to find any of the above routes the task will not be performed.
+If the system fails to find any of the above routes, the task will not be performed.
 At this point you may need to look into what permanent obstacles exist in the system that coud be causing routing to fail.

 ### Routes Required for Tasks